Syllabus Edition

 Leander

-Neutrino Emission
+Neutrino emission

-• An electron neutrino is a type of subatomic particle with no charge and negligible mass which is also emitted from the nucleus
+• An electron neutrino is a type of subatomic particle with no charge and negligible mass which is emitted from the nucleus

 • Electron anti-neutrinos are produced during β– decay